iossifovlab/snakeobjects/documentation/gettingStarted.rst

 ``snakeobjects`` is tested and works well on Linux and Mac; it doesn't work on Windows.
 By far, the easiest method for installing ``snakeobjects`` is to use the ``snakeobjects`` conda package available at the iossifovlab channel (SOON AT bioconda!!).
-This method requires a conda or miniconda  installed.
+This method requires for conda or miniconda to be installed.
 (See `Conda Installation
 <https://docs.conda.io/projects/conda/en/latest/user-guide/install>`_).
 With
 conda ready, installing ``snakeobjects`` is simple::